-- Create programs (e.g., internships, work-study programs, traineeships, etc.) that give students earlier access to the corporate environment
+- Create programs, such as internships, work-study programs and traineeships, that give students earlier access to the corporate environment.

 5. Gender equality

-- Establish a zero-tolerance policy towards all forms of violence at work, including verbal/ and/ or physical abuse
+- Establish a zero-tolerance policy toward all forms of violence at work, including verbal and physical abuse.

 6. Clean water and sanitation